GLOBAL-MARKETS-Fed stimulus plan spurs risk rally; dollar slips

 government bonds sold off after the Fed stimulus moves.

-5 percent for the first time since March 26 and were down 4
+for the first time since March 26 and were down 4 basis points